opendaylight/docs/docs/release-process/project-lifecycle.rst

   but autorelease build fails when building project's artifact.
   Temporary state, timing out into not-in-autorelease.
 - **repo-not-in-integration**
-  Project is succesfully built within autorelease, but integration/distribution:features-index is not listing all its public feature repositories.
+  Project is successfully built within autorelease, but integration/distribution:features-index is not listing all its public feature repositories.
 - **feature-not-in-integration**
   Feature repositories are referenced, distribution-check job is passing,